na-na-hi/renget/archive/akgsideevents.md

 Some recommendations:
 - You can unlock **permanently** one event per week and can store up to two such unlocks ("Event Crystals" as the game's tooltip calls it).
 You gain nothing by letting them overflow when Monday reset rolls around so if you're indecisive just unlock whatever.
 You'll have them all open soon enough.
 - Before focusing on side stories, clear 4-7 for the final keel.
 This will allow you to fully upgrade your command center, which extends the time your base operators can work.
-It is sorely recommended you also completely max out the rest of the base before focusing on side stories, so you can maximize your passive income.
+It is sorely recommended you also completely max out at least the left side of your base before focusing on side stories, so you can maximize your passive income.
 Unless you're really desperate for pulls and can't get the primes anywhere else. ~~Real doctors luckshit every banner and buy skins instead.~~
 	- You might not want to completely build your base at first.
 Look into 243 or 252 setups first - those are out of the scope of this guide.
 - Save these for dead weeks, not only you'll have something to do then, you should complete current events while they're ongoing.
 - Some of these events, in particular the older ones, can be restored (known ingame as Record Restore).
 Restoring an event involves completing all of it's operations with 3 stars.
 As you do it, you fill a ladder with the stars you've gained, unlocking rewards like event furniture, icons, and most importantly, its welfare operator and potentials, which i've listed between parentheses above.
 As the game is updated, more and more old events become restorable.
 I will be adding their welfare ops to the list above as they do.